The Spectral West

 Author Information

-Keith McDonald holds a PhD from Birkbeck College, the University of London, and is Senior Lecturer in Film Studies and Media at York St John University.
+Keith McDonald holds a PhD from Birkbeck College, the University of London, and is an Associate Professor in Film Studies and Media at York St John University.
 He is the co-author of Guillermo del Toro: Film as Alchemic Art (2014) and Contemporary Gothic and Horror Film: Transnational Perspectives (2021).

 Wayne Johnson is Senior Lecturer in Media and Film Studies at York St. John University.
 He received his PhD from Keele University.
 He is the co-author of Contemporary Gothic and Horror Film: Transnational Perspectives (2021) and co-editor of the Routledge Companion to Folk Horror (2024).